 -Blaise Pascal

-Whereas my heart had been doing the pioneering work, my mind was now catching up.
+My heart had been doing the pioneering work, but my mind was now catching up.
 Clarity came.
 A new direction.
 My life turned 180 degrees around: I was going to go back to my ‘home’ country, The Netherlands, where I hadn’t lived in years.
-I would quit working alone behind the computer and start working more with people.
-I would find a place of my own, perhaps even a church, etc., etc.
+I would quit working behind the computer and start working more with people.
+I would find a place of my own, perhaps even a church, etc, etc.

-As simple as it had seemed, reality brought many bumps in the road and didn’t move along as swiftly and smoothly as hoped.
-Throughout it all though, my faith deepened, and I developed a sense of peace, trust, connection and calm happiness which I had never known but unknowingly longed for all my life.
+As simple as it had seemed, reality brought many bumps in the road and developments weren’t as swiftly and smoothly as hoped.
+Throughout it all though, my faith deepened, and I developed a sense of peace, trust, connection, and calm happiness which I had never known but had unknowingly longed for all my life.

 I was coming home in every sense of the word.

 For a while, I was on a spiritual honeymoon.
-For about three months I traded my free-spirit lifestyle for a faith-focused one, as I studied all about Christianity.
+For about three months I traded my free-spirit lifestyle for a faith-focused one, studying all about Christianity.
 I needed this deep diving, even though my family and friends were starting to slightly worry.
-Soon I became more balanced and am still integrating faith into my daily life.
+Soon though, I became more balanced and am still integrating faith into my daily life.
 So much so, that I can now no longer imagine life without it.

-As my life continued changing, so did I.
+My life continued to change, and so did I.

-It began with remarks of those close to me who noticed more peace and stability in me, and I observed how my actions and reactions were shifting.
-Whereas I used to chase happiness in searching and surfing the highs of life, I now prefer peace over passion, the same goes for simplicity over status, solid foundations over facades and authenticity over approval.
+It began with remarks from those close to me who noticed more peace and stability in me, and I personally also observed how my actions and reactions were shifting.
+Whereas I used to chase happiness in searching and surfing the highs of life, I now prefer peace over passion, the same goes for simplicity over status, solid foundations over facades, and authenticity over approval.

 There is nothing and no one that has changed me